storj/storj/docs/blueprints/deletion-performance.md

 First we can do reduce timeouts for delete requests.
 Undeleted pieces will eventually get garbage collected, so we can allow some of them to get lost.

 The uplink should be able to issue the request without having to wait for the deletion to happen.
 Currently deletions is implemented as an RPC, instead, use a call without waiting for a response.
+For example, node could internally delete things async; alternatively we could use UDP for delete requests.

 Ensure we delete segments in parallel as much as possible.